research-software-directory/research-software-directory/docs/instruction/zotero.md

 a URL; without it, whatever you're adding is just hearsay.

 1. Synchronize with the Zotero server.
-1. On the right-hand side, select the folder that you want to add an item to.
-Refer to [this table](projects.md) to find the right project number.
+1. On the right-hand side, select the ``Miscellaneous`` folder (or, you could try to find a more appropriate folder, but know that that won't matter for anything related to the Research Software Directory -- it does not use the folder structure from Zotero, just the items that are in it).
 1. Click the `Add by identifier` button.

     ![add-by-identifier](/docs/images/zotero-add-by-identifier.png)

-    Fill in your item's DOI.
+    Fill in your item's DOI, e.g. ``10.5281/zenodo.1299523``

 1. Wait, you're not done yet!
 Verify that the metadata in the `Info` tab is correct, as follows: